AniketHans/Javascript/Notes.md

 1. Variables declared as `const` cannot be reassigned a new value.
 It means you cannot assign a new value to the const variable.
 2. `let` vs `var`
-   1. Variables declared with `var` have a scope through out the project.
-It means if a variable is declared with `var` in a file, say file1, of the project then it can be accessed in any file of the project, say files 2,3...
-Thus, scope of the variable is through out the project. `var` varaibles are **block scoped**
+   1. Variables declared with `var` have a scope through out the file.
+It means if a variable is declared with `var` in a file, will be available throughout the file.
+It means even if the variable is declared inside any loop, any conditional statement or any scope `{}`, its value can be accessed throughout the file.
+Even after its scope should be over.
+Variables defined using `var` have **Global Scope**
    2. Variables declared with `let` are properly scoped.
 They can be used only with the scope [`{}`] they are declared.
-The `let` variables are **functional scoped**.
+They have **Block scope**.
 3. We can also define a variable without using any var, let or const.
 But this way of declaring variable should not be used.
-4. All the variables have default `undefined` value if not initialized or defined.
+4. All the variables have default `undefined` value if not initialized or defined but declared.

+### Scopes in js

+1. There are 3 types of scopes in JS after the ES6 implementation:
+   1. **Block Scope**
+      1. Variables declared inside a `{ }` block cannot be accessed from outside the block.
+      2. This is not applicable for variables declared using `var` inside a block.
+   2. **Function Scope**
+      1. Variables declared within a JavaScript function, are LOCAL to the function
+      2. Local variables have Function Scope.
+They can only be accessed from within the function.
+   3. **Global Scope**
+      1. Global variables can be accessed from anywhere in a JavaScript program
+      2. Variables declared with `var`, `let` and `const` are quite similar when declared outside a block.
+2. Before ES6 implementation, JS only has Function and Global scope.

 ### use strict